2019 Michigan IT Symposium Breakout Sessions

 Coaching and Mentoring

-Presenter: Heidi Sherick, Director of Leadership Development, U-M College of Engineering
+Presenters: Heidi Sherick, Director of Leadership Development, U-M College of Engineering

 Location: Koessler, Floor 3